 Cult movie is a very flexible, abstract concept which is applied to many types of cinematographic works but which can be easily manipulated for commercial purposes.

 Looking at the ads for the new movies, it seems like all of them are cult movies.
 Triumphal writings appear on trailers: the one or that critic called it a masterpiece.
 That magazine said it’s a new cult movie.

+What does cult movie mean?
 A cult movie is a work that, regardless of its commercial and critical success at the time of its release, has resisted over time to become the cult object of a group of loyal fans, to the point of becoming the emblem of a subculture, of a fashion or a lifestyle.

 It sometimes happens that a group of people completely identify with the content, images and stories of a cult film.
 He wears the clothes worn by the characters in the film, uses their objects, wants to live like them, sometimes bordering on fanaticism.

-Mainstream cult movies
+Mainstream cult movie